 Mr. Daniel Nielsen

-Mr. Daniel Nielsen is pleased to have been at Franklin since 2000, where he teaches English/Language Arts, usually to 7th graders.
+Mr. Daniel Nielsen is pleased to have been at Franklin since 2000, where he teaches English/Language Arts, most often to 7th graders.
 In the past, he taught the odd social studies class as well, history being a passion of his, second only to literature.
 He also coaches Cross Country, Track, and the district's high school COOP boys swim team.
 He supervises the school newspaper, The FMS Press, as well.
 He is lucky to enjoy spending time with most 7th graders daily, by supervising lunch in the cafeteria (and has stains on khakis from meatballs that have been flung through the air).

 Mr. Nielsen studied English, Asian Studies, Philosophy, Curriculum, Educational Administration, and Hacky Sac at Augustana College, Aurora University, and Michigan State University (on MSU's campus in Thailand, Mr. Nielsen only being able to afford a Spartan education).
-He spent his twenties teaching at a rural public school in Japan, and at a unique boarding school in the Swiss Alps for Japanese high school students.
+He spent his twenties teaching at a rural junior high school in Japan, and at a unique boarding school in the Swiss Alps for Japanese high school students.
 Once he turned 30, he naturally moved to the suburbs to live in a ranch house and drive a minivan.
 Travel remains a passion of his, and he greatly enjoys family and student field trips.
 He is also the Scoutmaster of Troop 303, and works with students on merit badges.